 - Demand for employees to manage their work and life through apps

 The role of the COVID-19 pandemic in this shift cannot be overlooked.
 It severely disrupted many traditional work environments, which for many businesses resulted in an increased number of employees working from home.

 Understanding BYOD pros and cons can help you make the right decision for your business and employees.
-The following topics can help you be prepared for the future of BYOD:

 What Is a BYOD Policy?